daanish04/watch-lyst/README.md

 npm install
 npm run dev
 ```
+> Remember to set your YOUTUBE_API_KEY and GEMINI_API_KEY in a .env file at the root for local development
 ---

 ## 🔮 Future Goals

-- 🤖 **AI Integration** – Generate automatic summaries for playlists and individual videos using AI.
+- 🤖 **AI Integration** – Generate automatic summaries for individual videos using AI.
 - 🔍 **Smart Filtering** – Recommend videos based on viewing history or content type.

 ---